randy7k/DjangoServer/README.md

 2013-06-09 14:21:48 [10724] [INFO] Shutting down: Master
 $ exit
   ```
-Note the parameters set in gunicorn_start.
-You’ll need to set the paths and filenames to match your setup.
+Note the parameters set in gunicorn_start.bash You’ll need to set the paths and filenames to match your setup.

 As a rule-of-thumb set the --workers (NUM_WORKERS) according to the following formula: 2 * CPUs + 1.
 The idea being, that at any given time half of your workers will be busy doing I/O. For a single CPU machine it would give you 3.